Jim Russell (racing driver): Racing career

 Between 1953 and 1959 he won 64 Formula Three races, 11 Formula Two races and 6 sports car races.
 He won the British Formula Three Championship for three successive years from 1955 to 1957 in the company of established drivers Les Leston and newcomer John Surtees.
 Russell's racing career ended after suffering injuries in a crash at Le Mans in 1959, meeting his future wife Jennifer who was a nurse at a Norwich hospital.
 He went on to run a stud farm from his house at Bardwell Manor, Suffolk.

 Racing driver school

 In 1956, Russell set up the first motor racing school at Snetterton.
-It was very successful and Jim Russell Racing Driver Schools have played a role in the development of many young drivers including Emerson Fittipaldi, Derek Bell, Danny Sullivan, Tiff Needell, Teddy Pilette and Jacques Villeneuve.
+It was very successful and Jim Russell Racing Driver Schools have played a role in the development of many young drivers.
+In British Formula Three, Emerson Fittipaldi won the 1969 British Formula 3 Championship and Carlos Pace won the 1970 Forward Trust Championship with the school.
+Other notable drivers include Derek Bell, Danny Sullivan, Tiff Needell, Teddy Pilette, Nando Parrado, and Jacques Villeneuve.

 In 1966, Russell trained actors Yves Montand, Brian Bedford, and Antonio Sabàto Sr. for their roles as race car drivers in John Frankenheimer's film, Grand Prix.
 Lead actor James Garner had the most natural ability, so Bob Bondurant was assigned to work with him at Willow Springs so he could learn how to handle a race car for his starring role.
 The name brand 'Jim Russell' continues with franchised race driving schools.